Televac Active Digital Vacuum Gauges

 Active gauges offer an opportunity to save space for some applications (like a vacuum furnace with limited space in the control cabinet).
 Active gauges also offer flexibility that vacuum controllers sometimes lack when it comes to calibration:

-This is particularly of interest for end users adhering to NADCAP and AMS standards, where high vac gauges (like the MX7B active CC gauge) must be calibrated every 3 months, and rough vac gauges (like the MX4A active convection gauge) must be calibrated annually
+- This is particularly of interest for end users adhering to NADCAP and AMS standards, where high vacuum gauges (like the MX7B active cold cathode gauge) must be calibrated every 3 months, and rough vac gauges (like the MX4A active convection gauge) must be calibrated annually

 Still not sure which active gauge to select?
 Here are a few additional details about our active gauges: